Nurturing Relationships

 1. Preventative support for families in poverty (including children and their caregivers), to help build and maintain strong family relationships, and reduce the risk of intergenerational trauma.

 2. Whole family support for families (including children and their caregivers) in care, or on the edges of care, to address the impacts of persistent poverty and intergenerational trauma.
-We will also fund services for care experienced young people who are not in a family setting under this priority.
+We will also fund services for young people who have experience of care who are not in a family setting.

 3. Crisis support at the point of family breakdown, including support for women and children experiencing domestic abuse.
 We particularly want to support: